I-am-PUID-0/DMB/README.md

       timeout: 15s
       retries: 3
       start_period: 1m00s
     depends_on:                                             ## Used to delay the startup of plex to ensure the rclone mount is available.
-      DMB:                                                 ## set to the name of the container running rclone
+      DMB:                                                  ## The name of the container running rclone
         condition: service_healthy
         restart: true                                       ## Will automatically restart the plex container if the DMB container restarts
 ```